 The Customer should expect a normal transmission operating voltage range of +/- 5% from nominal.
 The Customer should contact Xcel Energy to determine the normal operating voltage at their point of interconnection.
-During system contingency or emergency operation, operating voltages may vary up to +/-10% from nominal, depending on the planning criteria for PSCo, NSP, and SPS.
-Each operating company's planning criteria should be consulted for further information.
-If Interconnection Customer equipment cannot operate within the above range, the Interconnection Customer will need to provide regulation equipment on their system.
+During system contingency or emergency operation, operating voltages may vary up to +/- 10% from nominal.
+The Customer's substation should be designed with the appropriate equipment to operate and maintain adequate voltage under these conditions.